Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming: Cost-Sensitive Classification

 \subsection{Results}

 \paragraph{Normalized costs} Table~\ref{tab:csc_costs_all_methods} shows the normalized cost results for all methods on a variety of datasets.
-On 13 out of 15 datasets \dtc{} has the best performance, or is not statistically significant worse than the method with the best performance.
-The results show that TMDP and \dtc{} have similar performance and significantly outperform the other heuristics on all datasets except soybean.
-The rest of the analysis will therefore focus on TMDP and \dtc.
+On 14 out of 15 datasets \dtc{} has the best performance or is not statistically significantly worse than the method with the best performance.
+The results show that TMDP and \dtc{} have similar performance and significantly outperform the other heuristics on all datasets except Flare.
+Therefore, the rest of the analysis will focus on TMDP and \dtc.

-Table~\ref{tab:csc_tmdp_vs_dtc} shows the cost results for TMDP and \dtc{} for low, middle and high misclassification costs.
+Table~\ref{tab:csc_tmdp_vs_dtc} shows the cost results for TMDP and \dtc{} for low, middle, and high misclassification costs.
 The difference in the results can be explained by several factors: multi-way splits versus binary splits, and the quality of the binarization.
 TMDP considers multi-way splits and therefore has a larger solution space, but does not necessarily find the best tree in this solution space according to the training data. \dtc, on the other hand, only considers binary decision trees and its solution quality depends on the binarization.
-It does, however, always find the best binary decision tree for the training data.
+However, it always finds the best binary decision tree for the training data.

-\paragraph{Runtime} Figure~\ref{fig:csc_method_runtime_compare} shows the difference in runtime for \dtc{} (hypertuned with $d=3$) and TMDP.
-As can be seen, \dtc{} is often an order of magnitude faster than TMDP, and is significantly faster than TMDP for all datasets ($p < 5\%$).
+\paragraph{Runtime} Figure~\ref{fig:csc_method_runtime_compare} shows the difference in runtime for \dtc{} (hypertuned with $d=4$) and TMDP.
+As can be seen, \dtc{} is often an order of magnitude faster than TMDP, and is significantly faster than TMDP for all datasets ($p < 5\%$), except for Iris, the smallest dataset.

 \paragraph{Interpretability} Table~\ref{tab:csc_interpretability} shows how the methods compare in terms of interpretability metrics.
 When only looking at the numbers, TMDP has the best score, and \dtc{} follows shortly after.
 The heuristics, as expected, score much worse.
 However, TMDP allows for multi-way split trees and the others do not.
 According to \citet{piltaver2016comprehensible}, a higher branching factor increases the classifying time of an average user, although this effect can only be seen with branching factors higher than 3.
-Therefore we can conclude that both TMDP and \dtc{} clearly outperform the heuristics in terms of interpretability.
+Therefore, we can conclude that both TMDP and \dtc{} clearly outperform the heuristics in terms of interpretability.